frikyng/repo_for_repoChat/Documentation.md

 # Analyse an experiment (arboreal_scan_experiment objects)

 Load an `arboreal_scan_experiment` object, that you have previously generated.
-This object regroups multiple `arboreal_scan` objects that shared the same tree structure.
-The loaded object is called "obj" by default.
+This object regroups multiple `arboreal_scan` objects that shared the same tree structure (i.e., it's the exact same set of branches and ROIs, not a subset or a different tracing of the same neuron) .
+The loaded object handle is called "obj" by default, although you can rename it.